TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/Index.rst

     Gitlab Merge Requests (MR) or GitHub Pull Requests (PR)**.
     Once you set up GIT with your credentials (explained in these chapters), you can directly push code to the `main` branch of TYPO3's own GIT.
     Don't be afraid!
-You don't directly push "live code", but instead this automatically triggers a workflow on our code review system `Gerrit <https://review.typo3.org/>`_.
+You don't directly :bash:`push` to "live code", but instead this automatically triggers a workflow on our code review system `Gerrit <https://review.typo3.org/>`_.
 This is where comments
-    are made, additional changes pushed (as ammended commits, with distinct "patch sets") and in the end merged by a member of the Core team.
+    are made, additional changes pushed (as amended commits, with distinct "patch sets") and in the end merged by a member of the TYPO3 Core Team.

-This `Tutorial` / `How To` will show you the easiest and *quickest way to become a contributor* to TYPO3.
+This `Tutorial` / `How To` will show you the easiest and *quickest way to become a contributor* to TYPO3 Core.

-It is aimed at developers who have a *good general knowledge*, but need to know the *specifics and rules* of TYPO3 contributions.
+It is aimed at developers who have a *good general knowledge*.
+They need to know the *specifics and rules* of TYPO3 contributions.

 We will use *very brief wording* and only few "read further" hints to *streamline the process* with conventions.
 Please check out the